shahhussain-t/PIAIC_45ASSIGMENTS/README.md

 <h1>project017</h1>
-<p>Seeing the World: Think of at least five places in the world you’d like to visit.
+<p>18.Seeing the World: Think of at least five places in the world you’d like to visit.
 <br>
 • Store the locations in a array.
 Make sure the array is not in alphabetical order.
 <br>